CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 #### 1.1.3.3 Software as a Service

 SaaS services are full, multi-tenant applications, with all the architectural complexities of any large software platform.
-Many SaaS providers build on top of IaaS and PaaS due to the increased agility, resiliency and (potential) economic benefits.
+Many SaaS providers build on top of IaaS and PaaS due to the increased agility, resilience and (potential) economic benefits.

 Most modern cloud applications (SaaS or otherwise) use a combination of IaaS and PaaS; sometimes across different cloud providers.
 Many also tend to offer public APIs for some (or all) functionality.
 They often need these to support a variety of clients, especially web browsers and mobile applications.